Tasmeem: Tasmeem fonts

-Tasmeem 4 proposes a new collection of fonts such as Naskh, Emiri, Hasan Hiba.
-Tasmeem fonts may only be used with Tasmeem.
+Tasmeem 4 proposed a new collection of fonts such as Naskh, Emiri, and Hasan Hiba.
+Tasmeem fonts could only be used with Tasmeem.

 Word Shaping

-Word Shaping presents all the possible calligraphic alternatives for the selected letters of a word.
+Word Shaping presented all the possible calligraphic alternatives for the selected letters of a word.

 Text Shaping

-Text Shaping deals with the same calligraphic parameters as the Word Shaping, but automates it for large amounts of text.
+Text Shaping dealt with the same calligraphic parameters as the Word Shaping, but automated it for large amounts of text.
 Distribution of shape alternates, dissimilation of the same letter through a variation, Kashida distribution and frequency can be precisely controlled and applied on long text, just like a regular paragraph style.

 The Position Tuner

 The Position Tuner feature allows dragging and positioning a segment of a word with the mouse in normal, searchable text.
-It adjusts spacing, kerning and creates calligraphic arrangements.
+It adjusts spacing, and kerning and creates calligraphic arrangements.
 Moreover it can select and colour vowels independently.

 Selection Helper

-This feature facilitates the selection in non-linear text by pinpointing each letter and vowel.
+This feature facilitates the selection of non-linear text by pinpointing each letter and vowel.